Dodgers try to keep home win streak going, host the Rockies

-BOTTOM LINE: The Los Angeles Dodgers will try to keep their four-game home win streak intact when they face the Colorado Rockies.
+BOTTOM LINE: The Los Angeles Dodgers will try to keep a five-game home win streak going when they take on the Colorado Rockies.

+Los Angeles is 69-46 overall and 36-20 in home games.
+The Dodgers have the third-best team on-base percentage in MLB play at .340.

-Los Angeles has a 35-20 record in home games and a 68-46 record overall.
-The Dodgers have a 56-16 record in games when they scored at least five runs.
+Colorado is 45-71 overall and 20-41 on the road.
+The Rockies have a 30-15 record in games when they have more hits than their opponents.

-The teams meet Friday for the seventh time this season.
-The Dodgers lead the season series 5-1.
+Saturday's game is the eighth meeting between these teams this season.
+The Dodgers are up 6-1 in the season series.

-TOP PERFORMERS: Mookie Betts leads the Dodgers with 31 home runs while slugging .576.
-Freddie Freeman is 21-for-41 with eight doubles, two home runs and eight RBI over the past 10 games.
+TOP PERFORMERS: Freddie Freeman has a .346 batting average to lead the Dodgers, and has 43 doubles, two triples and 23 home runs.
+Mookie Betts is 14-for-39 with three home runs and nine RBI over the past 10 games.

-Elias Diaz leads the Rockies with a .269 batting average, and has 19 doubles, a triple, 11 home runs, 29 walks and 51 RBI.
-Nolan Jones is 10-for-35 with two home runs and seven RBI over the past 10 games.
+Ryan McMahon has 24 doubles, three triples and 19 home runs for the Rockies.
+Nolan Jones is 9-for-34 with four doubles and two home runs over the last 10 games.

 INJURIES: Dodgers: J.D.
 Martinez: day-to-day (groin/hamstring), Michael Grove: 15-Day IL (lat), Jonny Deluca: 10-Day IL (hamstring), Jake Marisnick: 10-Day IL (hamstring), Shelby Miller: 60-Day IL (neck), Daniel Hudson: 60-Day IL (knee), Tyler Cyr: 60-Day IL (shoulder), Dustin May: 60-Day IL (forearm), Jimmy Nelson: 60-Day IL (elbow), Alex Reyes: 60-Day IL (shoulder), Gavin Lux: 60-Day IL (knee), Walker Buehler: 60-Day IL (elbow), Blake Treinen: 60-Day IL (shoulder), J.P.
 Feyereisen: 60-Day IL (shoulder)